 Photo: Woman with patient in SFGH AIDS ward, UC San Francisco, Library, Special Collections

-The AIDS Crisis role-play explores the early days of the AIDS epidemic.
+The AIDS Epidemic role-play explores the early days of the AIDS crisis.
 It asks: How should we treat an incurable disease?
 Who should be the face of the fight against AIDS?
 How do we balance civil liberties and public health?

 This VOXPOP is set in San Francisco in 1986.
 Though the disease has ravaged the LGBTQ community, the wider public is just starting to understand the danger that the growing epidemic poses.
 Students take on the roles of Activitsts, Concerned Citizens, Scientists and Public Officials.
 After being introduced to the situation, students work with other members of their group to define their values.

 Students then debate and vote on three key issues: